-The sample consisted of 30 HIV-positive patients who referred to West Tehran Health center with immunological failure and persistent CD4 levels below 100 cells/mm3.
+The sample consisted of 30 HIV-positive patients who referred to West Tehran Health center with immunological failure and persistent CD4 levels below 100 cells/mm.
 The patients were under the supervision of an infectious disease specialist, and had fully received anti-retroviral therapy (ART).
 They were briefed about the study and signed the informed consent forms prior to enrollment.
 Initially a past medical history was obtained form the patients, followed by a clinically examination by a trained senior dental student under the supervision of an oral medicine specialist to ensure absence of oral candidiasis.

 The inclusion criteria were HIV positive patients with immunological failure, based on the flow cytometry test (CD4<100 cell/μl), who had not used any antibiotics, probiotic products, and antifungal medication in the last 30 days prior to sampling.
 All patients were under ART, and did not have oral candidiasis.
 The patients were then randomly divided into two groups of test and control, based on their medical file number (odd and even), and were standardized in terms of gender and CD4 count.
 Patients with poor cooperation, allergic reaction to probiotics, severe infections during the study period were excluded from the study.
 The test group received probiotic tablets (Lactocare, Zist Takhmir, Tehran, IRAN) twice a day with breakfast and lunch for 30 days under the supervision of an infectious disease specialist.
 The microorganisms present in probiotic tablets included Lactobacillus casei, Lactobacillus acidophilus, Lactobacillus rhamnosus, Lactobacillus bulgaricus, Bifidobacterium breve, Bifidobacterium longum, and Streptococcus thermophiles.
-Each tablet had 1010 CFUs/mL of the abovementioned microorganisms.
+Each tablet had 10 CFUs/mL of the abovementioned microorganisms.
 The control group did not receive probiotics.
 Saliva samples were collected from all patients before breakfast, initially and after 30 days.
 The patients were instructed to refrain from eating and drinking for 90 minutes prior to sampling.
 They were asked to brush their teeth without a toothpaste and drink a glass of water prior to sampling.
-After one hour, unstimulated saliva samples were collected by spitting method (a minimum of 1 mL) and transferred into microtubes.
-The saliva samples were sent to a laboratory on the same day for microbiological culture and assessment.
+After one hour, unstimulated saliva samples were sent to a laboratory on the same day for microbiological culture and assessment.
 Sabouraud dextrose agar along with chloramphenicol was used for C. albicans culture.